pratyaksha0612/pratyaksha0612/README.md

 ### About

 3rd-year B.Tech CSE (AI & ML) student at **VIT Bhopal University**.
-Current work focuses on **AI/ML and computer vision**, with a strong interest in building **accessibility-driven systems** designed for real-world usability.
+Primary interests lie in **AI/ML and computer vision**, with a focus on building **accessibility-driven systems** that translate research into real-world usability.

-Experience spans **model development, web integration, and design-aware implementation**, emphasizing clarity, scalability, and thoughtful user experience.
+Experience includes **model development, web integration, and design-aware implementation**, emphasizing clarity, scalability, and thoughtful user experience.
-Based in **Lucknow**, currently in **Bhopal** for academic pursuits.
+Originally based in **Lucknow**, currently residing in **Bhopal** for academic pursuits.

 📍 Lucknow / Bhopal, India
 📫 ipratyaksha.works@gmail.com | pratyaksha.23bai10345@vitbhopal.ac.in